BioJulia/BioSequences.jl/README.md

 BioSequences provides data types and methods for common operations with biological sequences, including DNA, RNA, and amino acid sequences.
-It also provides I/O for common sequence file formats including FASTA, FASTQ, 2bit and more.

 ## Installation